Can pets eat Cookie?

 Description

-Cookies are sweet baked products made from flour, sugar, fats, and leavening and sold as homemade batches, bakery cookies, packaged snacks, and frozen dough.
-Common styles include drop cookies, shortbread, sandwich cookies, and filled cookies.
-Most varieties are energy-dense with high sugar and fat relative to pet needs.
+Cookies are sweet baked products made from flour, sugar, fats, and leavening, sold as homemade batches, packaged snacks, bakery cookies, and frozen dough.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.